projectcapsule/capsule/docs/operator/use-cases/nodes-pool.md

     hardware: gpu
 ```

-Any attempt of Alice to change the selector on the pods will result an error from the `PodNodeSelector` Admission Controller plugin.
+Any attempt of Alice to change the selector on the pods will result in an error from the `PodNodeSelector` Admission Controller plugin.

-Also RBAC prevents Alice to change the annotation on the namespace:
+Also, RBAC prevents Alice to change the annotation on the namespace:

 ```
 kubectl auth can-i edit ns -n oil-production